hafen/aws/README.md

 ## Instantiating a Cluster ##
 *****
+*   Do a `git clone` of this repo or download the files as a zip from this github site and unzip them
-* Copy all emr-2.4.2/install-* scripts to your S3 Bucket (ignore the Rhipe-*tar.gz)
+*   Upload all emr-2.4.2/install-* scripts to your S3 Bucket (ignore the Rhipe-*tar.gz)
+    *   This can be done through the AWS S3 web site
-* Edit the command below replacing **bucket** with your own S3 bucket and specificying the key-pair you just made
+*   Copy the command below to your favorite text editor then replace `<bucket>` with your own S3 bucket (and path if different) and specify the key-pair you just made in the Amazon EMR install guide
-* Run the command from the command line on your local machine where you installed elastic-mapreduce as outlined in the install guide above
+*   Run the command from the command line (or DOS Prompt) on your local machine where you installed elastic-mapreduce as outlined in the install guide above
+*   Linux/Mac
 ````
 ./elastic-mapreduce --create --alive --name "RhipeCluster" --enable-debugging \
 --num-instances 2 --slave-instance-type m1.large --master-instance-type m3.xlarge --ami-version "2.4.2" \